emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ```
 ![First pump by station](SQL-screenshots/number-first-pump-sent-by-station14.PNG)

+The results indicates that Soho station dispatched the most first pumps (1,205), followed by Lambeth (641) and Paddington (625).
+The stations that dispatched the fewest first pumps during the period January-April 2017 are Lambeth (1 pump) and Biggin Hill (33).

-### 5.4 How long in average do each station take to deploy first pump
+### 5.5 How long in average do each station take to deploy first pump

 ```sql
 SELECT